 Anna Brismar: To give you a brief background, the concept ‘circular fashion’ was first used publicly in June 2014 by two persons independently of each other.
 One of these persons was Felix Ockborn, at the time environmental sustainability coordinator for H&M in Stockholm.
 Felix used the term ‘circular fashion’ in its Swedish form, in his presentation Cirkulärt mode i globala värdekedjor at a seminar during Almedalsveckan on July 2, 2014.
 Just a week earlier, on June 24, I used the term ‘circular fashion’ for the first time at a project meeting when planning for the new fashion event CIRCULAR FASHION – SHOW & TALK 2014.
 Apparently, the time was right for the ideas of sustainable fashion and circular economy to merge.
-Although Felix Ockborn was probably first to coin and use the concept (perhaps already in May 2014?), no public material has so far been presented by H&M that specifically defines the concept ‘circular fashion’.
-(In the wake of such a definition, I have written a number of articles to explore the concept and circular approaches for the fashion industry.)
+Although H&M used the concept a few weeks earlier, no public material has so far been presented by H&M that specifically defines the concept ‘circular fashion’.
+In the wake of such a definition, I have written a number of articles to explore the concept and circular approaches for the fashion industry.

 So, what does ‘circular fashion‘ actually mean?
 If fashion refers to a piece of garment, an accessory, or a pair of shoes, circular fashion can be defined as any fashion item that is:

 - Designed so that its sub-components can be disassembled or separated to facilitate repair, remake, reuse and eventually material recycling at its end of use;

 - Designed with high quality materials and in timeless style to maximize its durability, longevity and attractiveness to many users (if passed on to new users);